Liver Cancer: Stages

 M says whether the cancer has spread (metastasized) to other organs in the body, such as the lungs or bones.

-Once your doctor knows your T, N, and M status, he or she uses this information to assign the cancer an overall stage.
-Your doctor uses Roman numerals from I (the earliest stage) to IV (the most advanced stage).
+Once your doctor knows your T, N, and M status, he or she uses this information to assign the cancer an overall stage grouping.
+Stage groupings are determined by combining the T, N, and M values from the TNM system.
+These groupings give an overall description of your cancer.

-Stage I. There is a single tumor in the liver that has not grown into any blood vessels.
+Stage IA.
+There is only 1 tumor in the liver.
+It's 2 cm or less across and has not grown into any blood vessels.

 Stage IIIA.
-There are many tumors in the liver and at least one is larger than 5 centimeters (about 2 inches).
-The cancer has not spread to nearby lymph nodes or to areas outside of the liver.
+There are many tumors in the liver and at least 1 is more than 5 cm across.

 Stage IVA.
-Tumors can be of any size, but the cancer has spread into lymph nodes near the liver.
-The cancer has not yet reached distant organs.
+Tumors can be of any size, and the cancer has spread into lymph nodes near the liver.
+The cancer has not spread to organs in other parts of the body.

 Stage IVB.
-The cancer has spread to distant organs, such as the lungs, bones, or brain.
-It may not be clear that the cancer has invaded nearby blood vessels and lymph nodes.
+The cancer has spread to distant organs, such as the lungs or bones.
+It may or may not have spread to nearby lymph nodes.
+The tumor or tumors can be any size.

 Talking with your healthcare provider